Citizens & Northern Corporation (CZNC) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Citizens & Northern Corporation (CZNC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $371.8M, listed on NASDAQ, employing roughly 386 people, carrying a beta of 0.44 to the broader market.
-Citizens & Northern Corporation operates as the bank holding company for Citizens & Northern Bank that provides a range of banking and mortgage services to individual and corporate customers.
+Citizens & Northern Corporation (CZNC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $420.9M, listed on NASDAQ, employing roughly 386 people, carrying a beta of 0.42 to the broader market.
+Citizens & Northern Corporation operates as the holding company for Citizens & Northern Bank, which offers a comprehensive suite of banking and mortgage services to both individual and corporate clients.
 Led by J. Bradley Scovill, public since 1994-04-05.

 - Spot Price